 A certificate from a health and wellness training program can prepare you for entry-level positions that emphasize the central role of a coach who partners with clients to help them achieve their health goals.
 The International Institute of Health Coaching (IIN) curriculum integrates more than 90 of the world's leading experts in health and wellness, combining the scientific and the spiritual to create comprehensive and immersive health education.
 What sets health coaches apart from other professionals in the health and fitness industry is their approach to achieving a more optimal and healthier lifestyle.
 Health coaches can be found in private practices, at health insurers, or through corporate wellness programs.

-A popular and highly effective technique among many successful health coaches is taking customers to a grocery store and re-teaching them how to buy food based on their unique needs.
-Health coaching roles are becoming so prolific that there are now many training programs to choose from, so just a few words of caution before choosing an online nutrition school to earn that valuable health training certificate; not all health coaches are created equal.
-I think that simply taking a test (because you have previous certifications) without receiving education on new material (as you would with a 6-month or one-year health training program) would leave you at a disadvantage as a health coach and would not provide you with the tools you need to succeed and impact.
-But just to clarify (since it's confusing), health and wellness coaches are NOT dietitians, clinical nutritionists, or doctors.
+Chris Gagliardi, ACE Science Education Content Manager, attributes this growth to an expanding body of research that reflects the benefits of health training as a practice, a growing number of job offers, improvements in educational efforts, greater public knowledge and a more defined scope of practice.
+One popular technique among many successful health coaches is taking customers to a grocery store and re-teaching them how to buy food based on their unique needs.
+Health coaching roles are becoming so prolific that there are now many training programs to choose from; however, not all health coaches are created equal.
+Taking a test without receiving education on new material (as you would with a 6-month or one-year health training program) would leave you at a disadvantage as a health coach and would not provide you with the tools you need to succeed and impact.

+It's important to note that health and wellness coaches are NOT dietitians, clinical nutritionists, or doctors.
 While clinically experienced health counselors may find more opportunities in traditional healthcare organizations or health insurance companies, a health coach can provide services in virtually any setting that emphasizes well-being.
 You can establish ongoing relationships with local organizations, health food stores, wellness centers, churches, or other entities to hold regular events.